evrenvarol/outlook-taskboard/README.md

 Outlook Taskboard is a kanban board style view for Outlook Tasks.

-*The following README is based on the __original version__ from evrenvarol, so some modifications have been made to adapt it to the current version of the taskboard.*
+*The following README is based on the __original version__ from evrenvarol, so some modifications have been made to adapt it to the current version of the taskboard.
+There might still be some changes that went unnoticed.*

+*The __Fork__ sections at the end of this README list the changes made by the respective forks.*

 There are 2 ways to use the taskboard: